MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/faq-deploy.md

 - [Create and share one-time call links](one-time-call.md)
 - [Monitor operational metrics through the Calls Dashboard](calls-dashboard.md)

+Enhancements and bug fixes associated with these features are recorded in [What's new in Dynamics 365 Remote Assist](whats-new.md)

 [Learn how to update the model-driven app](ra-webapp-install.md#update-the-model-driven-app-to-the-latest-version)

 ## How do I enable map visualization on the Dynamics 365 Remote Assist Calls Dashboard?